 Hours are 9 a.m. to 5 p.m.
 More Here>

 Number 3 - Almost wonder if it should be Number 1, in some ways!
 Because the mine is why Tombstone came to be.
 And then it influenced the town in so many ways.
 It attracted so many to come here in the 1800s.
 Then business people followed to provide services.

-If Ed Schieffelin never discovered silver here - causing this mining boom, there would not be any town here.
+If Ed Schieffelin never discovered silver here, causing this mining boom, there wouldn't be a town here!
 Virgil Earp and his brothers would never have arrived.
 The Gunfight at the OK Corral would never have happened.
 And there never would have been movies: the Movie Tombstone, with all its great Movie Quotes, or the movie Wyatt Earp!

 Our favorite is "Johnny Bones" - usually seen daily between 4th and 5th Streets.
 He's typical of the Historic Entertainers found in the 1800s.
 On Mondays he's accompanied by musicians instead of his usual recorded audios.
 Get your photo with him!

 Other free street entertainment happens on the weekends.
-Catch some gunfights, trials, even hangings (not real, of course - and they may try to get you involved - uh oh!!)!
+Catch some gunfights, trials, even hangings (not real, of course.
+And they may try to get you involved - uh oh!!)!
 Other old West drama!
 Sometimes there are fashion shows and other exhibits.
 Occasionally Allen Street excitement continues into the evening hours.
 Especially when there is a Special Event.
-Sometimes one is arranged at the last moment - so it's always good to check for the latest.
-Read More Here>
+Sometimes one is arranged at the last moment, so it's always good to Check for the Latest.

 You'll see some other fascinating historic items in the front lobby.
 But you'll be quite amazed with the genuine antique items and historical momentos if you go to the inner haunts!
 Read More>

 Speaking of haunts, they do evening Ghost Tours, as well.
 Are you interested?
 We've been on it twice!
 Pretty captivating.
 Some would even say - - chilling.
 More info on that - Here>